pra34/javaee-qualifier/README.md

 # javaee-qualifier
-Illustration using Injection of Qualifier
+Illustration using Injection of Qualifiers

+Implementation using
+__Jersy Rest API__